 - To prepare students for careers in academic medical physics by exposing them to cutting-edge research and state-of-the-art technology during the 2 years in our master’s degree program

 This Master of Science in Medical Physics program is offered through the Department of Radiation Oncology at the Washington University School of Medicine.
-The program is led by Program Director Rao Khan, PhD, Associate Professor of Radiation Oncology, and Assistant Program Director Tiezhi Zhang, PhD, Assistant Professor of Radiation Oncology.
+The program is led by Program Director Michael Altman, PhD, Assistant Professor of Radiation Oncology, and Assistant Program Director Tiezhi Zhang, PhD, Assistant Professor of Radiation Oncology.

 This M.S. program is in the process of applying for CAMPEP accreditation; updates will be posted.